GustavoHennig/SimpleDependencyManager/README.md

 ##### DependencyManagerTyped

-It is performatic and typed, without the use of reflection.
+It is more performative because it is typed, without the use of reflection.

-Works passing the Manager to the constructor of every Business Login Service.
+Works passing the `Manager` to the constructor of every Business Logic Service.

 ##### DependencyManagerReflection